The critical variational setting for stochastic evolution equations: Applications to stochastic PDEs

 and for every $T>0$ there exists a constant $C_T$ independent of $u_0$ such that

 Finally, $u$ depends continuously on the initial data $u_0$ in probability in the sense of Theorem \ref{thm:contdepdata} with $H=H^1(\R)$ and $V=H^{2}(\R)$. \end{theorem}

 \begin{proof} By Theorem \ref{thm:globalclas} it remains to check \eqref{eq:pcoercivityclas1}.
-Using that $b$ is independent of $u$ and taking $u=v$ in \eqref{eq:lincoerc}, one can check that $R$ can be estimated independently of $m$, and thus in the same way as before for $\eta>0$ small enough
+Using that $b$ is independent of $u$ and the boundedness of $a$, taking $u=v$ in \eqref{eq:lincoerc}, one can check that $R$ can be estimated independently of $m$, and thus in the same way as before for $\eta>0$ small enough

 Concerning the $F$-term we have